spring-media/adsolutions-implementationReference/publisher-amp-reference.md

         - Placement --> actually we just use the placement "mrec" for AMP, if you need of them please contact us.
     - sizes ist the size of the ad.
 Actually ist the same size of the Amp container
     - keywords --> if you want to send keywords, please us the object "kw_misc" and place every keyword comma separated.
+    - siteId --> the old site ID of Smart Ad Server, will provided by Ad Technology
+    - pageName --> it is the adlevel "Vertaggung" from you CMS.
+It is the same value used for the other platforms.
     - targetId has the same value of data-target.